 Over the course of the last three decades, Mattox has

-- written numerous articles on education-related issues for a number of leading publications, including The Wall Street Journal, The Washington Post, and USA TODAY (where he is a long-time member of the Board of Contributors);
+- written numerous articles on education-related issues for a number of leading publications, including The Wall Street Journal, The Washington Post, and USA TODAY;

 - presented expert testimony on education-related issues before legislative committees in Washington and in a number of state capitals;